 How much glucosamine should you take?

 In most studies on treating osteoarthritis, the typical dose was 500 milligrams of glucosamine sulfate, three times a day.
-Ask your doctor what he recommends for you.
+Ask your doctor what they recommend for you.
 Some experts suggest you take it with meals to prevent an upset stomach.

 Can you get glucosamine naturally from foods?